cramforce/splittable/README.md

 - Splittable currently pollutes the global scope with lots of symbols, so that they are visible across modules.
 This could be fixed with `--rename_prefix_namespace` at the trade off of slightly more verbose generated code.
 - Splittable only supports one layer of bundle hierarchy.
 This can lead to an extremely bloated base bundle.
 Multiple layers could be supported at the price of greater complexity in several dimensions.
 - Switch Closure Compiler to the JS-only version (cut Java dependency).
 This requires adding support for code splitting to the JS version.

+# Development

+After cloning run `npm run setup`.
+You may also want to globally install tap `npm -g i tap`